Jobijollof/Terraform-Essentials/README.md

 # Terraform-Essentials

+This repo will guide us on IAC,the basics of setting up and using the tool Terraform on AWS.

+## Definition of Infrastructure as Code

-This repo will guide us on IAC,the basics of setting up and using the tool Terraform on AWS Infrastructure as Code (IaC) is a concept and practice in software engineering and system administration that involves managing and provisioning computing infrastructure through machine-readable script files, rather than through physical hardware configuration or interactive configuration tools.
+Infrastructure as Code (IaC) is a concept and practice in software engineering and system administration that involves managing and provisioning computing infrastructure through machine-readable script files, rather than through physical hardware configuration or interactive configuration tools.
 The idea is to treat infrastructure configurations as code, applying software development practices to infrastructure management.

 ## Key aspects of Infrastructure as Code include: